 How is Ulcerative Colitis Treated?

-The first step of our Los Angeles ulcerative colitis treatment is treat the symptoms, discover what foods or environmental factors may be making the condition worse, and avoid these factors in the future.
+The first step of our ulcerative colitis treatment is to treat the symptoms, discover what foods or environmental factors may be making the condition worse, and avoid these factors in the future.
 While food does not cause ulcerative colitis, in many cases, certain foods trigger the body’s immune response which result in UC inflammation.

 Exercise, yoga and meditation, reducing stress, and a diet comprised of whole, nutrient-rich foods and soluble fiber can aid in reducing the inflammation and ushering in a period of remission.
 Other forms of treatment include anti-inflammatory medication, steroids, and surgery.